FAQs

 -Second Skin Saniderm (please, only use if our artist recommended)

-What are the risks and side effects of getting a tattoo?
+What are the risks and side effects of getting a tattoo or piercing?

 Potential risks include infection, scarring, and allergic reactions.
 It's crucial to follow all the steps and aftercare recommendations that your qualified and experienced artist explains to you.

-Can I get a tattoo if I am pregnant or nursing?
+Can I get a tattoo or piercing if I am pregnant or nursing?

 You cannot get a tattoo if you are pregnant.
 It is totally safe for a nursing mom to get a tattoo.
 Tattoo ink is too large of a molecule to make it into breastmilk, so your baby has no way of being exposed to it.
 The risk (to your health and your baby's) comes if you get an infection.
 It is suggested that nursing mothers wait at least until 9-12 months after birth, when the child is no longer dependent solely on breastmilk before getting tattoos done.
 If you happen to get an infection and need antibiotics from your doctor, your baby can be fed with other foods safely and you can pump and dump if needed while on the medication, following any advice from your doctor.
 We like to recommend not to breastfeed until at least 72 hours after getting the tattoo for the "just in case".